wakandi/java_sdk/README.md

         List<Wallet> walletResponse = walletService.search(phone, countryCode);
 ```

--   Update: This function is used to update the user wallet details.
-Block operation can be performed using with user wallet address and blocked as a true.
-Unblock  operation can be performed using with user wallet address and blocked as a false.
-Updating wallet as private or public can be performed using user wallet address and isPublic true/false and other fields are optional.
-Admin access key need to be used here for update user wallet.
+-   Update: This function is used to update a wallet.
+The Operator needs to pass a wallet address to update the wallet and information that need to be updated.
+Admin access key is required for unblocking the wallet.

 ```
 		WalletService walletService = new WalletService(“xxxxxxxxxxxxxxxxxxxxxx”);